India Removes Limit On Number Of Flights To/From Ukraine, As Thousands Stranded In Kyiv

-The official said that Indian carriers have been asked to look at having flights to Ukraine due to the increase in demand, adding that the ministry is coordinating with the Ministry of External Affairs (MEA) regarding the flight services.
+According to govt, Indian carriers have been asked to look at having flights to Ukraine due to the increase in demand, adding that the ministry is coordinating with the Ministry of External Affairs (MEA) regarding the flight services.
 On Wednesday, Indian embassy in Kyiv said more flights are being planned in the near future to meet the additional demand.
-Also Read - First Look: New Mumbai-Pune Deccan Queen Train Rolls Out From Chennai Coach Factory
+Also Read - A Thursday Review: Yami Gautam-Neha Dhupia Starrer is a Derivative of 'A Wednesday' And 'Madaari'

 On Tuesday, the embassy advised Indian citizens, especially the students, to temporarily leave that country in view of the uncertainties of the current situation.